Inconsistency of a realistic interpretation of quantum measurements: A simple example: Introduction

 Investigations about the possibility or not of a realistic interpretation of quantum phenomena, in which one could ascribe an objective reality to properties of a quantum system, generated intense and fruitful debates in the past 90 years.
-The Einstein-Podolsky-Rosen (EPR) paradox \cite{einstein35,bohr35}, Bell inequalities \cite{bell64,bell}, quantum contextuality \cite{kochen67,mermin90,cabello14,peres}, investigations about the reality of a quantum state \cite{pusey12,lewis12,leifer14,barrett14,ringbauer15,colbeck17} and other discussions \cite{peres,laloe01} continuously fueled such debate.
+The Einstein-Podolsky-Rosen (EPR) paradox \cite{einstein35,bohr35}, Bell inequalities \cite{bell64,bell,mermin85,dietrich02,aspect02}, quantum contextuality \cite{kochen67,mermin90,cabello14,peres}, investigations about the reality of a quantum state \cite{pusey12,lewis12,leifer14,barrett14,ringbauer15,colbeck17} and other discussions \cite{peres,laloe01,despagnat,ballentine,griffiths17,griffiths19} continuously fueled such debate.
 The recent experimental violation of Bell inequalities simultaneously closing the detection efficiency and locality loopholes \cite{hensen15,giustina15,shalm15} show that, under certain reasonable assumptions such as free will and absence of superdeterminism, there can be no local realistic description of Nature.
 Quantum contextuality, on the other hand, shows that it is impossible to simultaneously ascribe definite objective values for all quantities that can (in principle) be measured in quantum systems \cite{peres}.

-Here we extend this discussion by illustrating how, according to the quantum mechanical laws, it is not possible to consider that a measurement reveals an underlying objective reality of a property of a quantum system prior to the measurement procedure, that continues the same after the measurement is performed.
+Here we extend this discussion by illustrating why, according to the quantum mechanical laws, it is not possible to consider that a measurement reveals an underlying objective reality of a property of a quantum system prior to the measurement procedure, that continues the same after the measurement is performed.
+In other words, if the we measure the $z$ component of the spin of a particle $S_z$ and find the value $2\hbar$, it is not possible to consider that we have $S_z=2\hbar$ objectively \textit{in the real world} just before the measurement is performed and just after it.
 This behavior completely contradicts the classical view of measurements, where their purpose is exactly to obtain information about the properties of a system, that would exist independently of the act of measuring them.
 This result is demonstrated below in a simple example where sequential spin measurements are performed on a spin-2 quantum particle.
 We also discuss here the relation of this result with other investigations about the possibility or not of a realistic interpretation of quantum phenomena.
-In particular, we discuss that the assumption that a quantum system has a real physical state independent of the observer, adopted on recent discussions about the reality of the quantum state \cite{pusey12,lewis12,leifer14,barrett14,ringbauer15,colbeck17}, may be a strong assumption.